Careers at AJWS

 AJWS supports communities to recover from conflict and oppression, speak out against injustice and create vibrant, peaceful, societies that respect the rights of all citizens.

-- Develop, implement, monitor and evaluate grantmaking strategies in Kenya, Uganda and Liberia in collaboration with the Director of Natural Resource Rights, staff and consultants;
+- Develop, implement, monitor and evaluate grantmaking strategies in Burma, Cambodia, and Thailand in collaboration with the Director of Natural Resource Rights, staff and in-country consultants;

 - Advance AJWS’s grantmaking program in Natural Resource Rights by identifying new grantees, developing proposals, supporting grantees with technical assistance and access to opportunities, and refining grantmaking strategies based on learning and evaluation;

 - Identify and deepen relationships with collegial donors, civil society organizations, activists, policymakers and other allies;

 - Manages AJWS country consultants in Burma, Cambodia, and Thailand, and work closely with them to recommend new grants, build grantee capacity, and monitor and evaluate country grantmaking strategies;

 - Monitor Natural Resource Rights grantmaking budget and operational plans in conjunction with the Program Director;

 - Work with in-country and external stakeholders to conduct evaluations, provide technical assistance, facilitate peer exchanges, and respond to crises and emergencies in support of grantees;

 - Identify emerging issues and trends and utilize findings to determine funding priorities and develop grantmaking strategies and initiatives;